How to Make Dried Orange Slices

 I love the look of hanging dried oranges from the tree and nestling them into my garlands and centerpieces.

-If you’re looking at add a touch of old world charm this holiday season, natural elements are a great budget-friendly way to achieve a vintage aesthetic, and dried oranges are one of the best options.
+If you’re looking to add a touch of old world charm this holiday season, natural elements are a great budget-friendly way to achieve a vintage aesthetic, and dried oranges are one of the best options.

 >>> Find out more about my 5 Tips to Achieving a Moody + Vintage Holiday Aesthetic.